ajcurtis916/UFOs/README.md

 ![image](https://user-images.githubusercontent.com/89767816/144947707-70b7fbf3-25af-4abf-b89f-f81158ba61ea.png)

 The filters build on each other as new filters are added, displaying only information that matches all chosen filters.
-In other words, the filters are cummulative until the reset button resets the filtered data back to the original data table.</br></br>
+In other words, the filters are cummulative until the reset button resets the filtered data back to the original data table and clears the inputs.</br></br>

 ![image](https://user-images.githubusercontent.com/89767816/144947783-5e5cb2bb-4a3c-4113-bb5c-90ea71aa5e30.png)